 Typically, if someone is arrested for DUI, they are not going to be given any sort of medical attention.
 However, if there has been an automobile accident, law enforcement is required in the Charleston area to take the driver or person being accused of DUI to the hospital to be medically cleared before they are taken to jail.

-It is important for a Charleston DUI lawyer to know if a person did not receive medical attention when they should have.
+It is important for a dedicated Charleston DUI lawyer to know if a person did not receive medical attention when they should have.
 Police failure to provide medical attention could severely hamper a prosecutor’s case and may allow a defendant to avoid significant penalties.

 Law Enforcement Responsibility

-Law enforcement is totally capable of evaluating a person in non-automobile accident situations and determining for themselves whether or not medical intervention is necessary.
+Law enforcement is totally capable of evaluating a person in non-automobile accident situations and determining for themselves whether or not a medical intervention is necessary.
 It is an objective analysis, and officers have a responsibility to bring any potentially injured person to a hospital for medical attention.

 In many cases, a person suspected of DUI who has been involved in an automobile accident may not be allowed to refuse treatment and will instead be sent to a hospital for at least a routine check-up before continuing with the arrest process.